Smeetty/dbs23-binder-pon14-smetanka-marek/README.md

-# DBS Assignment Example in Python
+# DBS Assignment in Python

 This repository is a simple example of a Python HTTP application based on the [FastAPI](https://fastapi.tiangolo.com/) containerized in the Docker environment.
 You don't have to stick with the FastAPI for your assignments, this repository